 But don’t worry.
 I’ll be posting some apple recipes soon because I do love my apples and I can’t completely ignore what’s going on in the food world.

-These fried onion straws are great any time of the year though.
+These gluten free fried onion straws are great any time of the year though.
 They’re great on top of burgers or steak, you can top your green bean casseroles with them for the holidays, you can serve them as a fun game day snack for football (yay for football season starting soon!), or you can make them because it’s a day that ends in Y.

 Basically, you’re just going to want to make them always and forever.